-The COMMUNITY DEVELOPMENT CITIZENS ADVISORY COMMITTEE advises the Arlington County Board about various aspects of the Community Development Block Grant (CDBG) program.
+The COMMUNITY DEVELOPMENT CITIZENS ADVISORY COMMITTEE advises the Arlington County Board on the Community Development (CD) program, which includes the federal Community Development Block Grant, and federal and state Community Services Block Grant.

-ROLE: The CDCAC, established by the Arlington County Board in 1978, is key to citizen participation in all aspects of the CDBG program.
+ROLE: The CDCAC, established by the Arlington County Board in 1978, is key to citizen participation in all aspects of the CD program.
 The Committee advises on:

 MEETING SCHEDULE: First Wednesday of every month, except during proposal review in October and early November; 6:30 PM